 Accurate cost estimation and the timeline for project completion are both crucial and difficult.
 Many construction projects experience delays due to unforeseen factors and therefore, estimators must do their best to provide the closest to the accurate timeline.

-Every cost estimator knows that projects completion determines its success or failure.
+Every cost estimator knows that project completion determines its success or failure.
 Delays in completion can impact a contractor’s future negatively.
 Estimators must, therefore, account for a variety of factors that can delay the project.

 Construction Cost Estimating Process [Phase three]